Heswall: Administrative history

 When elected parish and district councils were established in 1894, Heswall-cum-Oldfield was given a parish council and included in the Wirral Rural District.
 The parish council was abolished in 1933, when the remaining part of the Wirral district (after it had ceded territory to various urban neighbours) was reconstituted as the Wirral Urban District.
 Heswall was the largest settlement in the district, and the urban district council chose to base itself there, buying a large house called Hill House in 1936 to serve as its headquarters.

 Wirral Urban District was abolished in 1974 under the Local Government Act 1972.
 The area became part of the Metropolitan Borough of Wirral in the new county of Merseyside.

 Geography

 Located on the eastern side of the Dee Estuary, with views across the river to North Wales, Heswall is 13 mi from Chester and 10 mi from Liverpool (via the Queensway (Birkenhead) Tunnel or 56 mi (avoiding the tunnels).
 The towers of Liverpool's cathedrals can be seen on the horizon from the town.
+As of the 2021 census it has a population density of 2,855/km².

 Economy

-An affluent area, Heswall was listed as the seventh richest neighbourhood in the UK in 2001, with an average household income of £46,600.
+An affluent area, Heswall was listed as the seventh richest neighbourhood in the UK in 2001, and in 2018 it was named the fourth best place to live in the North West by the Sunday Times.

 In 2022, the median house price in Heswall was £409,500, making it the most expensive in the Wirral area.